CarlDownsOracle/oci-azure-observability/README.md

 ##  Overview

-This sample implements a simple architecture for export of OCI Logs, Events and Metrics to Microsoft Azure Cloud.
+This sample implements a sample architecture for export of OCI Logs, Events and Metrics to Microsoft Azure Cloud.

 ![](./images/architecture.png)